Guides for SE student projects »

 JavaFX tutorial part 3 – Interacting with the user

-Rather than to do everything in one try, let’s iterate and build up towards our final goal.
+In part 2, we achieved the desired layout.
+Now let’s make the application respond to user input.
+Rather than doing everything in one try, let’s iterate and build up towards our final goal.

 Iteration 1 – Echoing the user